Feb 6, 2017 | No Comments | By Michelle Pagano

 - High-power laser interactions with matter

-- Materials and structures applications in planetary science and geophysics
+- Materials and structures applications in planetary science, space science and geophysics

 - Applications of 3D printing or additive manufacturing techniques to design for dynamic or impact loadings